 I don’t have particularly fond memories of teething when I was very young.
 In fact, I don’t really remember it at all.
 My mom does though, and she tells me that I used to screech all hours of the night.
 As a child I do recall the discomfort of having loose teeth, which I often pulled out myself rather than let them come out on their own.
 For some reason I took an unusual sort of masochistic pleasure in seeing my own blood.
 Maybe it was because of the compensation I knew was sure to follow when the Tooth Fairy visited that night.

-Fast forward a long while and here I am in my mid 20’s, experiencing all of this all over again – except now it’s not as pleasurable.
-It’s not fun.
-There’s no excitement now as the right side of my jaw aches, and my throat pains.
+Fast forward a long while and here I am in my mid 20s, experiencing all of this all over again—except now it’s not as pleasurable.
+It’s not fun at all.
+There’s no excitement now as the right side of my jaw aches, and my throat feels painful.
 My wisdom teeth have arrived.

 It crept up on me, as one day I began to feel a little bit of discomfort.
 I thought it was merely a slight sore throat, or my sinuses were acting up.
 Then a couple of days later I had a toothache, or so I thought.
 I figured I would give it a few days and if it persisted I would see a dentist, which I ended up doing.

-While I was waiting around to see if it went away, I did some research on what to do if this should happen to anyone, and I tried out a number of different remedies, and I’d like to report on how some of them worked.
+While I was waiting around to see if it went away, I did some research on what to do if this should happen to anyone, and I tried out a number of different remedies.
+In this article, I will report on how well each one worked.

 - Use an antibacterial mouthwash.
 This will not only keep the area in question from getting infected, but it contains ingredients which will help numb the area, reduce inflammation, and ease the pain a bit.